mattermost/mattermost-plugin-jira/docs/development/environment.md

 - You will then be redirected to setup Administrator account.
 Enter all the details and click Next.
 - Now sit back while the set up completes.
 It might take a few minutes to complete.

-**Note:** You cannot use `localhost` to connect the Jira plugin to your server, you can use a proxy if needed.
+**Note:** It's important to note that the Jira Server can use localhost, but your MM Site URL cannot be localhost